anirudhrathinam94/stuff/volunteering/01-basics/README.md

     mvn archetype:generate

-This will create the maven archetype for us.
-Cd into the project dir and type the command and enter the following values:
+If you want to create a default simple archetype and not use some other template just do the following (for the purposes of the demo I will be using this)

+    mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4

+    ...

-    Choose a number or apply filter (format: [groupId:]artifactId, case sensitive contains): 1384: 1274 Define value for property 'groupId': com.mycompany
+    Define value for property 'groupId': com.mycompany
     Define value for property 'artifactId': App
     Define value for property 'version' 1.0-SNAPSHOT: : 1.0
     Define value for property 'package' com.mycompany: : jar Confirm properties configuration: